Trolleybuses in Bergen: History

 The fuel shortage during World War II made trolleybuses extremely popular, since Norway had an abundance of cheap electricity.
 After the war the construction of the 4.1-km line 5 started, and in 1950 it replaced tram line 3.
 By that time, five gasoline buses had been converted, giving a headway of 10 minutes.
 A year later, three more buses were bought from Strømmens Værksted and the headway was reduced to 7.5 minutes.
 The line was popular, and traffic increased.
 In 1954 the conversion of tram line 2 to trolleybus started, and in 1957 the 6.5-km line 2 opened with 18 new buses.
 The ridership reached its peak in 1959 with more than ten million passengers per year on the two routes.
 In 1960 the sale of cars in Norway was deregulated, resulting in fewer public transport riders.

 Through the 1970s Bergen Sporvei tried to end trolleybus operation, but the city council would not allow that.
 However, in 1995 there was major road works resulting in the closure of line 5.
 As of 2007 line 5 was still closed, leaving line 2 the only trolleybus line in Norway.

 Plans related to the new Bergen Light Rail system involve expanding the trolleybus line from Møhlenpris to Oasen and from Mulen to Paradis.
-In 2019, ten trolleybusses were ordered for NOK 80 million, each with 55 kWh battery.
+In 2019, ten trolleybusses, specifically Solaris Trollino 18 IV were ordered for NOK 80 million, each with 55 kWh battery.
 The line is to be extended to Laksevåg.